xeuke/RISCV-HDP/Week-0/README.md

-# TASK-2: Design C code on Godbolt
+# TASK-2: Analyse these C code on Godbolt

 ## Analyze the following codes on C
  - A Counter: [example](https://godbolt.org/z/caKPbcGoo)